From privacy to heat reduction, there are many reasons why people opt to tint their vehicle’s windows.

-Heat buildup is the most likely culprit of ruining your window tint.
+Heat buildup is the most likely culprit for ruining your window tint.
 This happens when your tint bubbles up after being overheated.
-Any bubbles will not only jeopardize the integrity of your window tint, but it will look terrible too.
+Any bubbles will not only jeopardize the integrity of your window tint, but they will look terrible too.

 An experienced professional will not make the same mistakes you will.
 You’ll also receive a manufacturer’s warranty in case the window tint fails during the duration of your installation.

 Here at TINTIX we give a LIFETIME WARRANTY!!!

 No matter the tint percentage you choose, always go with a film that’s high-quality.
 What this means is that you should buy the film from a professional window tinting shop rather than opting for a film you can buy online.